lsblakk/pystar/docs/webapp.rst

 matches the url, Django calls the associated ``callback function`` with any *captured* parts as parameters.
 This will much clearer after the next section.

-Adding URLs to urls.py
+Add URLs to urls.py
 ------------------------

-When we ran django-admin.py startproject myproject to create the project, Django created a default URLconf.
+When we ran ``django-admin.py startproject myproject`` to create the project, Django created a default URLconf.
 Take a look at ``'settings.py``' for this line:

 .. code-block:: bash

  ROOT_URLCONF = 'myproject.urls'

-That means that the default URLconf is myproject/urls.py.
+That means that the default URLconf is ``myproject/urls.py``.

-Time for an example.
-Edit the file myproject/urls.py so it looks like this:
+#.
+Write our URL mapping.
+Edit the file ``myproject/urls.py`` so it looks like this:

 .. code-block:: python